daronphang/programming-resources/architectures/data-systems/partitioning/sharding/consistent-hashing.md

 To resolve these kinds of problems, many sharding functions use **consistent hashing functions**.
 They are special hash functions that are guaranteed to only remap # keys / # shards, when being resized to # shards.
 Consistent hashing minimizes the number of keys to be remapped when the total number of nodes changes.

+The principle advantage of consistent hashing is incremental stability; the departure or arrival of a node into the cluster only affects its immediate neighbours and other nodes remain unaffected.

 Consistent Hashing is a distributed hashing scheme that operates independently of the number of servers or objects in a distributed hash table.
 It powers many high-traffic dynamic websites and web applications.

 ### How it works